 Frequently asked questions WHAT CAN I DO TO MAKE MOVE IN GO MORE SMOOTHLY?
 Although there will be large rolling carts available for students to use for free, quantities are limited, so bring a small cart or dolly if you have one.
 Also consider bringing a small tool kit if you have items to put together-including a rubber mallet for raising or lowering the adjustable beds.
 You may place all of your trash and recycling in designated exterior locations around each building.
-IF I HAVE A QUESTION ABOUT MY ROOM OR BUILDING, WHO CAN I CALL?
-New residents may contact the area office directly with specific questions.
-Area office phone numbers are listed on page 4.
+CAN I SEND MAIL OR PACKAGES AHEAD OF MOVING IN?
+Mailrooms and desks do not open until August 11, so please plan for packages to arrive after that date.
+Otherwise, they may be returned to sender or left outside.
 WHAT IF I WANT A DIFFERENT ROOM OR ROOMMATE?
 Any resident with a housing contract may request a room change at any time.
 Requests are granted in the order in which they are received and as spaces become available.
 The more flexible students are about where they would like to move, the more quickly a move is likely to happen.
 WHAT IS THERE TO DO BETWEEN MOVE IN AND CLASSES STARTING?
 Resident assistants, student organizations and departments will have plenty of fun activities planned-night and day-to help students meet people and adjust to campus.
-Visit welcome.uga.edu for a calendar of activities.
-WHAT IF I NEED AN ACCOMMODATION?
+Visit welcome.uga. edu for a calendar of activities.
+WHEN ARE ROOM CHANGES OFFERED?

-All housing requests to accommodate a disability go through the Disability Resource Center (DRC).
+Students with completed housing contracts can make room change requests in The Dawg House portal at any time.
+We accommodate these requests throughout the summer, so students should continue to check their UGA email for room change offers.
 DO I HAVE TO LEAVE MY ROOM DURING WINTER BREAK AND SPRING BREAK?
 Most undergraduate halls are closed for mid-year breaks, meaning residents must leave during these breaks.
-Exceptions include Brown Hall, Reed Hall and Payne Hall, which remain open.
+Exceptions include Brown Hall, Reed Hall and Pavne Hall, which remain open.
 East Campus Village apartments, University Village apartments and HSC townhomes remain open, as well.
 HOW CAN I GET AROUND CAMPUS IF I DON'T HAVE A CAR?
 UGA has an extensive transit system.
 In fact, it carries the highest volume of any university-operated transit system in the United States.
 Free access to the UGA bus system and the Athens-Clarke County bus system is provided through the student transportation fee.
 ARE THE HALLS AIR-CONDITIONED?

-All halls have air conditioning and heat.
+All halls have air conditioning, heat and in-room temperature control.
 WHAT DO I DO IF I HAVE A MAINTENANCE PROBLEM IN MY ROOM?
 Call 706-542-3999 to report a problem or submit an online work request at housing.uga.edu.
 For emergencies, students should contact their 24-hour community desk to report the problem.
-The customer services assistant will contact the appropriate housing staff to address the problem.
+The community services assistant will contact the appropriate housing staff to address the problem.
 DO I NEED INSURANCE FOR MY BELONGINGS WHILE LIVING ON CAMPUS?
 University Housing recommends that students obtain some type of renter's insurance whether that be a special policy or as a part of a parent or guardian's homeowner policy.
-HOW DOES CLEANING WORK IN THE HALLS?
+WHAT IS THE DECORATION POLICY?